Skip to content

 The bottom line

-Faecal calprotectin is a simple non-invasive and convenient investigation in primary care for suspected IBD to stratify risk and need for further referrals.
-Whilst a negative test can decrease unnecessary specialist referrals and secondary care investigations, a weakly positive test provides little clarity on the etiology of general, non-specific symptoms in children.
-Other studies identify the need for a more nuanced interpretation of results in the 100-200microgram/gram range, including this 2017 paper by Bjarnason.
+Faecal calprotectin is a simple, non-invasive, and convenient investigation in primary care for suspected IBD to stratify risk and the need for further referrals.
+Whilst a negative test can decrease unnecessary specialist referrals and secondary care investigations, a weakly positive test provides little clarity on the aetiology of general, non-specific symptoms in children.
+Other studies have identified the need for a more nuanced interpretation of results in the 100- 200 microgram/gram range, including this 2017 paper by Bjarnason.

 Reviewed by: Eunice Chan